 A backup camera shows you a real-time image of what is going on behind you, that’s activated when your car is in reverse.

 This device is perfect for those hard to see blindspots and decreases your chances of getting into a fender bender.
 For cars that come with a touchscreen receiver, hooking up a back-up camera should be easy.

-If you are looking into replacing your stereo with a touchscreen receiver, why not include a back-up camera with your order?
-Here at Sonic Electronix, we carry a wide variety of touchscreen receivers and back-up cameras that are perfect for your vehicle.
-If you are not in the market for a new receiver, you can purchase a wired dash monitor just for your rear-view camera.
+If you want to replace your stereo with a touchscreen receiver, why not include a back-up camera?
+Sonic Electronix, we carry a wide variety of touchscreen receivers and back-up cameras that fit most vehicles.
+The website’s garage function will help you shop for equipment that fits your make and model.

 How do you want to mount your back-up camera?

-- License plate mounting: Some rear-view cameras fit into most license plate brackets.
-However, if you are looking for a universal fit, the strap-over mount works perfectly and is fastened in by screws.
+- License plate mounting: these cameras fit into most license plate brackets.
+The strap-over mount offers a universal fit and is fastened in by screws.

-- Lip mounting: If your car has an inset on the trunk, then consider a lip mounted camera.
-This allows for a more seamless install than the license plate mounting.
+- Lip mounting: If your car has an inset on the trunk, then consider a lip mounted camera which would sit on the back end of your car.

 - Bracket mounting: Using a bracket to mount your rear-view camera allows you to mount your camera wherever you see fit.

-So, you found the back-up camera that works for you and you are ready to install it.
-You may be asking yourself “How do I can install a back-up camera?”
-Check out our blog that answers this question and more.
+So, you found the back-up camera that works for you and you are ready to install it – Visit “How do I can install a back-up camera?”